BulgakovDmitry/3D_triangles/README.md

   <br>
 </div>

-## Introduction (First Level)
+## Introduction (Level 1) <a id="introduction-first-level"></a>
-This `C++` project implements a program for working with triangles in three-dimensional space.
-Its core functionality includes robust algorithms for calculating geometric properties and detecting intersections between triangles.
+This C++ project implements a program for working with triangles in three-dimensional space.
+The core functionality includes robust algorithms for computing geometric properties and detecting intersections between triangles.

-The development of such geometric processing tools is highly prospective, as they form the foundational layer for a wide range of critical applications.
-These include collision detection in physics engines for video games and simulations, 3D modeling and computer-aided design (`CAD`) software, ray tracing for computer graphics, and even pathfinding in robotics.
-Efficient and accurate triangle manipulation is, therefore, essential for advancements in these technologically significant fields.
+Developing such geometric processing tools is highly valuable because they form a foundational layer for a wide range of critical applications — including collision detection in physics engines for video games and simulations, 3D modeling and computer‑aided design (CAD) systems, ray tracing for computer graphics, and even pathfinding in robotics.
+Efficient and accurate triangle handling is therefore essential for progress in these technologically significant areas.

-## Implementation of algorithm
+## Algorithm Implementation <a id="implementation-of-algorithm"></a>
-### Step 1: Testing Triangle `T1` against Plane `π₂`
+### Step 1: Check triangle `T1` with respect to plane `π₂`
-Three `orient_3d` predicates are computed to determine the position of the vertices of `T1` relative to the plane `π₂` defined by `T2`.
-If all vertices lie strictly on the same side of the plane, no intersection exists.
-If all three predicates return zero, the triangles are coplanar, and the problem is reduced to a `2D` intersection test.
+Compute three `orient_3d` predicates to determine the positions of the vertices of `T1` relative to the plane `π₂` defined by `T2`.
+If all vertices lie strictly on one side of the plane, there is no intersection.
+If all three predicates are zero, the triangles are coplanar, and the problem reduces to a `2D` intersection test.
 Otherwise, the algorithm proceeds.

 <table>
   <tr>
     <td align="center">
       <img src="img/intersect.png" width="400">
       <br>
       <em>Fig. 1.
-Standard case of intersection of triangles on the line of intersection of planes.
-The line of intersection of the planes is marked in green, the areas in which the corresponding triangles lie are marked in blue and red.</em>
+Standard case: triangles intersect along the line of intersection of the planes.
+The line of intersection is shown in green; the regions containing the corresponding triangles are shown in blue and red.</em>
     </td>
     <td align="center">
       <img src="img/intersect_vertex.png" width="400">
       <br>
       <em>Fig. 2.
-Intersection of triangles in one vertex.
-The line of intersection of the planes is marked in green, the areas in which the corresponding triangles lie are marked in blue and red.</em>
+Triangles intersect at a single vertex.
+The line of intersection is shown in green; the regions containing the corresponding triangles are shown in blue and red.</em>
     </td>
   </tr>
 </table>